berni-ai/berni-ai/README.md

 ---
 ## 💬 My Approach
 Across everything I do, I prioritise:
-- **Clarity** in communication, visualisations, and set clear expectations on the scope to deliver.
+- **Clarity** in communication, visualisations, and setting clear expectations on the scope to deliver.
 - **Strategic** impact through data storytelling
 - **Scalable** solutions that are transferable across clients